Aravind-Jalda/interview-prep/Prometheus/prometheus-scenario-q&a.md

 ## 2. How do you debug a target down issue?

-- Check if service is running
+- Check if service is running   and check endpoint URL
 - Check endpoint URL
 - Verify firewall
 - Check logs